helenahartmann/awesome-PhD/README.md

 - [10 WAYS TO FIND OPEN ACCESS ARTICLES](https://alelazic.blogspot.com/2021/11/ten-ways-to-find-open-access-articles.html) curated by [Aleksandra Lazic](https://twitter.com/AleLazic).
 - [EDITOR](https://twitter.com/DrBreaky/status/1273842646377566214?s=20): Have a look at this Twitter thread by [Michael Breakspear](https://twitter.com/DrBreaky) on his experience as a scientific editor.
 - [JOURNAL-AUTHOR-NAME-ESTIMATOR](https://jane.biosemantics.org/): If you don’t know who to suggest as a reviewer or what journal to submit your paper to, check out JANE.
 - [JOURNAL RATER](https://phdvoice.org/journalrater/): If you want to know about the review process and manuscript handling, check out the Journal Rater by [PhD Voice](https://twitter.com/PhDVoice).
-Because “life’s too short to put up with reviewer 2’s”.
+Because “life’s too short to put up with Reviewer 2’s”.
+- [JOURNAL SUGGESTER](https://authorservices.taylorandfrancis.com/publishing-your-research/choosing-a-journal/journal-suggester/): Just paste your abstract and get some suggestions for journals you can submit to.
 - [ORCID](https://orcid.org/): Get an ORCID - an "Open Researcher and Contributor ID" which is a persistent digital identifier that you own and control, and that distinguishes you from every other researcher.
 Link your projects and output to your ORCID.
 - [PUBLONS](https://publons.com/about/home/): Use Publons to keep up with all your peer-reviews and publications - it can also be linked to your [ORCID](https://orcid.org/).
 - [SCIREV](https://scirev.org/): If you want to know how long the review process for a specific journal is, or people's experience with publishing there, check SciRev.